-- Transition to Cloud Technology:
+1. Transition to Cloud Technology

 Many companies fear the initial cost of implementing cloud technology.
-When weighing the advantages and disadvantages be sure to consider more than just the initial price, also include your ROI.
-Once the cloud is implemented, you will save time and money in project startups.
-Organizations will also see benefits in terms of security, collaboration and disaster recovery.
-For more information read our blog post about “The Importance of the Cloud”.
+When weighing the advantages and disadvantages be sure to consider more than just the initial price.
+Once you implement the cloud, you will save time and money improving the way your organization functions.
+You will also see benefits in terms of security, collaboration and disaster recovery.
+To read more about this, see our post The Importance of the Cloud.

-Most organizational leaders recognize that they need to have basic security measures such as a firewall and a network monitoring system in place in order to protect themselves from cyberattacks.
-What is often forgotten about is your end-users and your end-points.
-This includes all your employees that are working from a desktop, a laptop or a mobile device.
+Most business owners recognize that they need basic security measures in place – such as a firewall and a network monitoring system – to protect their organization from cyberattacks.
+What is often forgotten is the end-users and end-points.
+This includes any employee working from a desktop, laptop or mobile device.

 Artificial Intelligence (AI) will continue to get a lot of buzz in the next year.
-Forbes recordedthat 80% of enterprises already have some form of AI, such as machine learning or deep learning.
-AI has been studied for a number of years but it wasn’t until the recent wave of interest, known as Deep Learning that scientists have really started to make advancements.
+Forbes recordedthat 80% of enterprises already have some form of AI.
+Though it has been studied for years, it really wasn’t until the recent wave of interest in Deep Learning that scientists have started to make advancements.

-- The 5G Era
+4. The 5G Era